zhumeisongsong/blog/temp/daily/when-bad.md

 Error Handling: The way errors are handled and displayed is clear, but consider centralizing error handling if similar patterns are used across different components.

+Recursion is the root of computation since it trades description for time. - Alan Perlis